undefined-charity/k9campout-site/_pages/campingwiththepackallocation.md

 description: "Site Allocations"
 permalink: /campingwiththepackallocations
 ---
 Thank you for selecting "Camping with the Pack".
-This is a **DRAFT**.
 Please contact [puproar](https://t.me/puproar) or email puproar at outlook.com if you see an error; you think you are missing; you are in a tent with someone you dont want to me or I messed tha up, or you are hoping to swap with someone.
 Please also let me know if you **do not need a tent site** (and are in with someone else, have other arrangements).

 Basically if anything is wrong contact [puproar](https://t.me/puproar).